kskalvar/aws-eks-cluster-quickstart/README.md

 ## Enable Worker Nodes to Join Your Cluster
 You will need to ssh into the AWS EC2 Instance you created above.
 This is a step by step process.

-###  aws-auth-cm.yaml
+###  Configure aws-auth-cm.yaml
 Copy the aws-auth-cm.yaml template from the github project
 ```
 cp ~/aws-eks-cluster-quickstart/kube-config/aws-auth-cm.yaml.txt ~/.kube/aws-auth-cm.yaml
 ```

-### Edit aws-auth-cm.yaml
-Replace <myarn> with NodeInstanceRole from output of CloudFormation script "eks-nodegroup"
+Edit and replace <myarn> with NodeInstanceRole from output of CloudFormation script "eks-nodegroup"
 ```
 <myarn>
 ```